ordina-jworks/ordina-jworks.github.io/_posts/2018-09-15-docker-networking-with-weave.md

 * The weave network comes with its own DNS server.
 This allows you to do **service discovery** within the weave network.
 This has huge benefits over addressing applications with their IP addresses.
 Service discovery allows you to do easy **loadbalancing** and provides your applications with **high availablity**.

 * Last but not least I feel obligated to point out that weave works very well with **kubernetes**.
 For those of you who don't know kubernetes it is basicly the tool you want to be using to run your containers.
 A deeper tour of kubernetes is for another time, for now I'd like to point out that the default network provider within kubernets is flanel but you can replace that with weave if you want.
-You then get all the benefits of weave plus the added value that you can make a virtual network that spans several kubernetes clusters and/or your regular docker applications.
+You then get all the benefits of weave plus the added value that you can make a virtual network that spans several kubernetes clusters and/or your regular Docker applications.

 The main point that I'm trying to make here is that weave.NET takes care of a lot of low level networking stuff for you.
 This allows you to build a more robust and scalable environment to run your applications on without having to worry much about the lower levels in the networking stack.

 # Basic example
-In this example I will be using ubuntu machines on which I have already installed docker.
+In this example I will be using Ubuntu machines on which I have already installed Docker.
 Following picture shows the setup that we will be build in this example.

 <p>